-The ZD will enable a large portion of wastewater to be recycled to the plant’s cooling water system.
+The ZD will enable a portion of the wastewater stream to be recycled to the plant’s cooling water system.
 This will reduce the plant’s water consumption by approximately five to ten percent.

 Project Revenue Opportunities

 Wholesale Revenue Opportunities.
-Given that the Project is interconnected with the Western Systems Coordination Council (“WSCC”) and the ISO, bilateral wholesale revenue opportunities are available from numerous market participants including power marketers, public power agencies, municipal power utilities and energy service providers.
-Further, the Project is located in the SP-15 zone of the PX and power sale revenues are available from sales into the PX market.
+Once interconnected with the Western Systems Coordination Council (“WSCC”) and the ISO, bilateral wholesale revenue opportunities will be available from numerous market participants, including power marketers, public power agencies, municipal power utilities and energy service providers.
+Further, the Project is located in the SP-15 zone of the PX and power sale revenues are available from sales into the PX.

 Incremental Revenue Opportunities.
-Because the Site is located near the highly congested NP-15 and ZP-26 pricing zones, areas in need of reliability services, PEF is an attractive candidate for the provision of reliability must-run (“RMR”) contract with the ISO.
-PEF would most likely have to expand to 1,000 MW in order to qualify for an RMR contract.
-If PEF is expanded to 1,000 MW, the Pastoria Substation would be inadequate for the entire 1,000.
-It could interconnect at the Pardee Substation with the construction of a new 20-mile transmission line.
-Further, PEF has been designed with the capability to provide several important ancillary services which the Project can offer for sale either directly to the ISO or to other market participants.
-This combination of strategic location and operating flexibility has been incorporated into the Project in order to maximize incremental revenue opportunities.
+Because the Site is located near the highly congested NP-15 and ZP-26 pricing zones, areas in need of reliability services, PEF could be an attractive candidate for the provision of an RMR contract.
+PEF would most likely have to expand to 1,000 MW in order to qualify for such a contract.
+If PEF is expanded to 1,000 MW, the Pastoria Substation would be inadequate for the entire load so interconnect at the Pardee Substation, which is 20 miles away.

-Ancillary Services Revenues.
-[IS THIS APPLICABLE?]
-PEF is also well positioned to offer the ISO or new participants to the California market access to numerous ancillary services including voltage support, automatic generation control (“AGC”) and spinning and non-spinning reserve.
-While not initially planned for the Project, black-start capability could be added in the future.

 Project Assumptions